Tuesday, August 28, 2012

 For another perspective on legislative life, one might wish to read former Representative from Framingham Barbara Gray’s book A Woman’s Ways and Means (her papers collection number Ms. Coll.
 114).

-Her tales about her role through twenty four years in the Massachusetts House, have engaging chapter titles such as “What’s A Nice Girl Like you Doing in Politics?” and “Lost in the State House.”
+Her tales about her role through twenty-four years in the Massachusetts House, have engaging chapter titles such as “What’s A Nice Girl Like You Doing in Politics?” and “Lost in the State House.”
 Representative Gray served from January 1973 through January 1997.

 Massachusetts legislators are often known as experts on public policy.
 One recent example is former Representative John E. McDonough of Boston who served in the House from January of 1985 until December 1st 1997 when he resigned to join the Institute for Health Policy at Brandeis University.
 Representative McDonough played a major role in the formation of the Massachusetts Health Care Law signed in 2006 and has been touted as influential in the development of the federal Affordable Care Act.